isofit/isofit/docs/source/custom/data.rst

     ├─ advanced.sh
     └─ advanced.py

 Each script will have the configs for it.
-For example, :code:`reduced.sh` would contain:
+For example, ``reduced.sh`` would contain:

 .. code-block::